Trump officials can't agree if U.S. has hit Russia 'where it hurts'

 "There's been a lot of discussion about what would those defensive capabilities be, what would they look like, where could we create costs on the Russia side," she said.
 "We are very much in that discussion space."

-Laing spoke at a conference sponsored by the Cipher Brief, a web site and consultancy devoted to national security matters.
+Laing spoke at a conference hosted by the Cipher Brief, a web site devoted to national security matters.
 The audience was filled with former senior intelligence officials of all political stripes who have expressed agreement with her view.
 Trump's former national security adviser, H.R.
 McMaster, voiced similar sentiments in a speech five days ago, just before leaving office.

 Former CIA and NSA Director Michael Hayden made the point forcefully at the Cipher Brief conference Sunday, decrying a lack of a coherent U.S. strategy to address Russian government-sponsored election interference and its continued use of automated and fake accounts to manipulate opinion on U.S. social media.